L-caleb/simple_shell/README.md

 Write a README with the description of the project

 Description:
-lewechi caleb &  Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
+lewechi caleb & Sherif Awofiranye Shell is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
 Additional functions are also included.
 This program was written entirely in C as a milestone project for ALX Africa Software Engineering.

 Installation
 Clone this repository into your working directory.
 For best results, files should be compiled with GCC and the following flags: -Wall -Wextra -Werror -pedantic -std=gnu89